Select Page

 Iconic Animal Species: Nene Goose and Hawaiian Monk Seal

-Similarly, the Hawaiian Monk Seal is also listed as endangered by the IUCN due to habitat loss, entanglement in marine debris, and competition for resources with commercial fishing activities.
-Efforts to conserve this species include monitoring populations, rehabilitating injured seals, and educating the public about their importance in maintaining ecosystem balance.
+The Hawaiian Monk Seal is also listed as endangered by the IUCN due to habitat loss, entanglement in marine debris, and competition for resources with commercial fishing activities.

 Threats to Hawaii’s Endemic Species